Hugh McDermott (politician): Activism within the Labour Movement

-McDermott states that he holds a strong belief in Catholic social teachings.
+McDermott states that he holds a strong belief in Catholic social teaching.
 He admires those who do not simply talk about their beliefs, but put those beliefs into pragmatic action and help their community.
 As such he considered joining the priesthood.
 In his inaugural speech, McDermott spoke about his admiration for the example of Jesuits and religious members who stood up and were counted to help the vulnerable and fight oppression – especially their political opposition to fascism in Europe in the 1930s and 40s.

 Upon moving to Sydney in 1992 McDermott took up a position with the Catholic Industrial Office within the Roman Catholic Archdiocese of Sydney.
-It was there where he met John Ducker, who had a profound effect on the path of his career and life.
+It was there he met John Ducker, who had a profound effect on the path of his career and life.
 Ducker, Chairman of the Catholic Industrial Affairs Committee, was a former NSW Labour Council Secretary and Minister in the Wran Labor Government.
-He believed that to be a Catholic, and to believe in Catholic social teachings, one must put that belief into action.
+He believed that to be a Catholic, and to believe in Catholic social teaching, one must put that belief into action.

 Ducker introduced McDermott to Laurie Short, who became his role model as a great Labour leader.
 Short was the former National Secretary of the Federated Ironworkers Association of Australia (FIA).
-Short led the fight against Stalinist-communist factions that had infiltrated the trade union movement and the Australia Labor Party.
-Short's success in winning the FIA ballot in 1951 against enormous vote rigging and violence led to the beginning of the end of the communist dominated unions and the emergence of social democrats retaking control of the Australian Labour Movement and ALP.
+Short led the fight against Stalinist-communist factions that had infiltrated the trade union movement and the Australian Labor Party.
+Short's success in winning the FIA ballot in 1951 against enormous vote rigging and violence led to the beginning of the end of the communist-dominated unions and the emergence of social democrats retaking control of the Australian Labour Movement and ALP.
 Every fortnight for many years Short and McDermott would meet for lunch and discuss politics.
-During these discussions, McDermott realised that his vocation was to fight for working people by being a member of the Labor movement.
+During these discussions, McDermott realised his vocation was to fight for working people by being a member of the Labor movement.
 McDermott wanted to see people have equality at work and to return safely to their families after work and to live their lives in peace and respect.

 McDermott worked part-time for the FIA at their Newcastle Office, involving 4.00 am gate meetings at the BHP steelworks and learning union organising skills.
 Under the Australian Council of Trade Unions' amalgamation program, the FIA amalgamated with the Australasian Society Engineers and in turn, the Australian Workers Union (AWU).
 During this time McDermott met the newly elected joint Secretary of the NSW Branch of the amalgamated AWU, Russ Collison.
 Collison became McDermott's role model, mentor, confident and, as a labour leader, McDermott's greatest personal influence.
 McDermott joined the AWU NSW Branch, based at Granville in Western Sydney, as a full-time State Organiser in 1994.
 He organised labour at manufacturing sites at Western Sydney, civil construction and workshops on the railways, amongst others.
 He was later elected to the AWU State Executive and appointed NSW Metal Mining Co-ordinator.